 “People told me I’d never play football.
 I kept going.
 Whatever you dream, don’t let anyone take it from you.”

-At Oshman & Mirisola, we are experienced in helping parents of children diagnosed with birth defect obtain the resources they need to secure great treatment and promote their quality of life.
+At The Oshman Firm, we are experienced in helping parents of children diagnosed with birth defect obtain the resources they need to secure great treatment and promote their quality of life.
 Call us at 800.400.8182 or fill out the form on the right side of this page to learn more about how we may be able to help you.